wb14123/blog/jekyll/_posts/2023-12-29-Scala-Macro-Tutorial.markdown

 The remaining parameters of the implementation method are parameters for the macro.
 For example, if you want to take a parameter of type `String` for the macro, then the implementation of macro will take `c.Expr[String]` as a parameter, which `c.Expr[String]` is the tree representation of the macro's `String` parameter.
 The same applies to the return type of the macro.
 You can also  use `c.Tree` instead of `c.Expr[T]`.
 They can be converted between each other, which we will see in section 4.4.

 This example prints out the variable name of the passed in parameter and return the parameter without modification.
-Note that the printing happens at compile time since that's when the implementation of the macro is ran.
+Note that the printing happens at compile time since that's when the implementation of the macro is run.
 Only the returned tree or `c.Expr` is used at run time.
 So this macro is not doing anything useful, it's just a demo of how to read the input tree.

 Once we have the macro implementation, we can define the macro like this: